-The long-awaited legalization of same-sex marriage has been a welcome victory for the LGBTQ Community and their supporters.
-Even so, it is still quite common in the LGBTQ community to have a long-time partner but never marry.
-If you have been sharing your life with a significant other but are not legally married, it is imperative that your estate plan is in proper order to protect yourself and your loved ones in a crisis or after you pass.
+Estate planning for same-sex couples remains as important as ever.
+It is still quite common in the LGBTQ+ community to have a long-time partner but never marry; If you have been sharing your life with a significant other but are not legally married, it is imperative that your estate plan is in proper order to protect yourself and your loved ones in a crisis or after you pass.

 Many are under the misconception that Massachusetts has common law marriage, when in fact it does not.
 If you and your partner are unwed and you die without a will in place (called dying “intestate”), your partner will not inherit anything from you that is not held in a joint manner or left specifically to them as a beneficiary (such as life insurance or retirement account).
 You must have a will, at minimum, to protect your partner’s inheritance.